Worried about a spot, lump or growth on your penis? Here are some possible causes.

 These are small flesh-coloured lumps normally found on the head of the penis.
 They usually go all the way around the penis head in 1 or 2 rows.

 These lumps are normal.
 They're not sexually transmitted or caused by bad hygiene.
-They don't cause symptoms and don't require treatment.
+They do not cause symptoms and do not require treatment.

 Fordyce spots are small yellowish or white spots on the head or shaft of the penis.
 Fordyce spots are sebaceous glands (tiny glands found near the surface of your skin) without hair follicles.

 They can also appear on the inside of the cheeks or on the lips, and are present in 80 to 95% of adults.
-Fordyce spots are generally harmless and don't need treatment.
+Fordyce spots are generally harmless and do not need treatment.

 This is a hard swelling that suddenly appears on the shaft of the penis after sex or masturbation.